-Focused and motivated, Preston Gallwas has worked with a wide array of technology with over 12 years of experience in servers, virtualization, and networking technology.
+Focused and motivated, Preston Gallwas has worked with a wide array of technology with over 15 years of experience in servers, virtualization, and networking technology.
 Over the years he developed an interest in Citrix’ NetScaler and XenDesktop.
-Eager to learn ready to tackle any problem he has specialized his skills within the Citrix portfolio and is fluent with XenApp, XenDesktop, NetScaler, XenMobile, ShareFile, Provisioning Services and a host of other supporting technologies such as AppSense DesktopNow.
+Eager to learn ready to tackle any problem he has specialized his skills within the Citrix portfolio and is fluent with XenApp, XenDesktop, NetScaler, XenMobile, ShareFile, Provisioning Services and a host of other supporting technologies.

 Having grown up with technology at hand, Preston was active in online discussions at a young age.
 Preston began online in varying degrees as early as 1994 and was an active participant in early internet culture, including chat rooms and actively learning code to develop “Personal home pages” while in grade school.
 As he grew, Preston was quite active in online forums for internet gaming and was quite comfortable socializing online.